Omen-Frost/CP-Learning_Resources/README.md

    * [String letters swapping](https://codeforces.com/contest/1430/problem/E)

-(More links will be added regularly.)
-Lets organize problems more properly!

 3. Expectation (Concept of LoE in application is one of the most beautiful things in cp!)
    * [Colorings and Dominoes](https://codeforces.com/contest/1511/problem/E)